Ruud Vormer: Club Brugge

 Vormer joined Belgian side Club Brugge on 1 September 2014 on a three-year deal.

 Vormer was named Club Brugge's player of the season during the 2015–16 campaign, featuring in 3,547 minutes or 69.1% of the club's play, and also contributed with seven goals and added a further six assists.

 On 24 February 2017, Vormer scored twice in a 5–0 win over Zulte Waregem.
 He would go on to win the Belgian Golden Shoe in 2017.
 Vormer followed this up with a career best 13 league goals in the 2017–18 season, helping Club Brugge to a 15th Belgian First Division title.
 On 22 July 2018, Vormer signed a new contract with Club Brugge, keeping him at the club until 2022.

 Vormer continued being an influential member for Club Brugge, contributing to their 17th league title success during the 2020–21 season and was named the club's player of the month for March 2021.
 Vormer signed a one-year contract extension on 14 June 2021, keeping him at the club until 2023.

 Zulte Waregem

 On 3 January 2023, Vormer officially joined fellow Belgian side Zulte Waregem on a loan until the end of the season, with the deal set to become permanent once his contract with Club Brugge would expire.
 As Zulte Waregem relegated at the end of that season, Vormer was a free agent.
 Despite him having indicated upon his initial arrival that he would not stay with the club in case of relegation, Zulte Waregem was able to convince Vormer of signing a two-year deal on 30 May 2023.
 Despite this, Vormer announced his retirement a year later in 2024.

+Managerial career

+After retiring from playing football, Vormer became a youth coach at Royal Knokke FC. in May 2026, it was announced he would be the team's new head coach.